HandsomeJeff/neo-python-workshop/part2_neopy.md

 ##### 3.1.2 Deploy Contract
 Now that we have a proper `.avm` smart contract, it's time to deploy it!

-For that, we'll run the command <br> `import contract smart-contracts/1-print.avm ff ff False False`
+For that, we'll run the command <br> `import contract smart-contracts/1-print.avm ff ff False False False`

 You'll be prompted to fill in the following:
 1. Contract Name